 Then use the college admissions predictor to take a data science look at your chances of getting into some of the best colleges and universities in the U.S.

 Cornell is located in the small town setting of Ithaca, New York, less than an hour from Syracuse.

-If you want to see Cornell for yourself, plan a visit.
+If you would like to see Cornell for yourself, be sure to plan a visit!
 The best way to reach campus is to take Highway 13 to Ithaca, or book a flight to the nearest airport, Syracuse Hancock International.

 You can also take a virtual campus tour to get a sense of what Cornell and Ithaca are like without leaving home.

 The deadline for Fall first-year applications to Cornell is Jan 2.

 The deadline for Fall transfer applications to Cornell is Mar 15.